By: Marilyn L. Davis

 Sometimes, our goals change mid-stream, or in his case, mid-month.
 He realized that he couldn’t produce for NaNoWriMo and fulfill his short-term objectives.
 But he’s got a good start on his novel, and that’s more than some writers have.

-For 2016, have you decided what your writing goals will be?
-Without goals, sub-goals and tracking progress, many writers keep trying to get finished without understanding, not just the importance of setting goals, but of seeing whether you are getting beneficial outcomes.
+For 2022, have you decided what your writing goals will be?
+Without goals, sub-goals, and tracking progress, many writers keep writing, but without direction.

 Bill Copeland sums it up as, “The trouble with not having a goal is that you can spend your life running up and down the field and never score.”

-- Write from 6 AM until 9 AM, break, write until 11 AM.
-Edit from 3 PM until 5 PM, Tuesday, Thursday, Saturday and Sunday
+- Write from 6 AM until 9 AM, break, edit until 11 AM on Monday, Tuesday, Thursday, Saturday, and Sunday.
+Write from 3 PM until 5 PM.
+The edits include guest writers for Two Drops of Ink and From Addict 2 Advocate.

 - Reduce the number of distractions by turning off the phone

-- Do not check social media except during breaks, or after 5 PM
+- I won’t check social media except during breaks or after 5 PM

 - Create “New Year – New Perspectives” (January, only) for FromAddict2Advocate

-- Write six posts, each month, for Two Drops of Ink
+- Write two posts each month for Two Drops of Ink

-- Write two posts per week and update each Thursday’s Cues and Quotes for FromAddict2Advocate
+- Write two posts per week for FromAddict2Advocate

 - Solicit new writers for Two Drops of Ink and FromAddict2Advocate